Spectra of Activity Explained

 When you load the Antibacterial Spectra of Activity for the first time, you will be presented with a data set of over 7,500 interactions between pathogens and anti-infective agents.

-Using the "X" buttons at the bottom and size, you can remove drugs and pathogens that you do not often encounter.
+Using the "X" buttons at the bottom and side, you can remove drugs and pathogens that you do not often encounter.
 You can also click "Clear All Rows" or "Clear All Columns" and set up your own view from scratch as shown below.

 Likewise, you can add drugs and pathogens by tapping "Add Bug/Drug" at the top left and then selecting the individual items or groups you would like to add to the spectra.